Traits Of A High Functioning Sociopath

-A sociopath is a term used to describe someone with an anti-social personality disorder.
-They think and act without regard for others includinglying, cheating, and manipulating for personal gain.
-Their narcissism and lack of remorse allow them to believe and most of the time succeed at achieving their desires.
+A sociopath is a term used to describe someone with an antisocial personality disorder.
+They think and act without regard for others, and their behavior may include lying, cheating, and manipulating for personal gain.
+Typically, their narcissism and lack of remorse allows them to achieve their desires.
 On the surface, sociopaths may appear like anyone else.
-High functioning sociopaths usually hold jobs, are married, and have children.
-In fact, they can be successful in life.
-Their sociopathic traits often surface under stress or during life transitions like marriage, layoffs, or whenever social pressures challenge their view of self.
-On the other hand, some sociopaths do not function as well.
-They spend their time in and out of the justice system often operating on the fringes of society when not incarcerated.
+Some sociopaths do not function well in society and spend their time in and out of the justice system.

-By understanding the characteristics of a high functioning sociopath, you can see how this individual may be manipulating and exploiting you.
-They are usually very charming and clever and, at first, their actions may seem genuine.
-Over time, their lies, deceptions, and lack of empathy are exposed to reveal their sociopathic nature.
-These characteristics traits include:
+By understanding the characteristics of a high-functioning sociopath, you can see how this individual may be manipulating and exploiting you.
+They are usually very charming and clever, and, at first, their actions may seem genuine.
+Over time, lies, deceptions, and lack of empathy are exposed to reveal their sociopathic nature.
+Their traits may include the following:

-- Lack of empathy: Difficulty in empathizing with others or understanding the emotional consequences of their actions.
+- Lack of empathy: They find it difficult to empathize with others or understand the emotional consequences of their actions.

 - Narcissism: They often have strong self-love and grandiose self-image.
 This occurs because of low esteem and delusional beliefs.

 - Charming: Although most sociopaths lack empathy, they are capable of mimicking and manipulating emotions to appear charming and normal.

 - Secretive: A sociopath doesn't feel the need to share intimate details with others- unless they are using them to manipulate others.